Skip to main content

 Configure the SMA Notify Handler

-1. Double-click on Server Options.
+1. Select Server Options.

-2. Click on the Notification Settings tab.
+2. Select the Notification Settings tab.

-3. Click on SNMP Notifications Enabled.
+3. Select SNMP Notifications Enabled.

 SMA Resource Monitor